kasra-hosseini/obspyDMT/README.rst

     $ cd /path/to/my/obspyDMT
     $ python setup.py install

-In case that none of these worked for you, the source code could be downloaded directly from either PyPI_ or GitHub_ websites:
+In case that none of these worked for you, the source code could be downloaded directly from either PyPI_ or GitHub_ websites.

 Finally, to check the dependencies required for running the code properly: